 The thing is, there aren’t a lot of superhero novels out there, at least in prose form.
 So where to get my superhero fix?
 Why, graphic novels, of course. :)

-Kingdom Come by Mark Waid, Illustrated by Alex Ross
+Kingdom Come by Mark Waid and Alex Ross

 Set just after the dawn of the 21st Century, in a world spinning inexorably out of control, comes this grim tale of youth versus experience, a tradition versus change, while asking the timeless question: what defines a hero?
 KINGDOM COME is a riveting story pitting the old guard-Superman, Batman, Wonder Woman and their peers-against a new, uncompromising generation of heroes in the final war against each other, to determine nothing less than the future of the planet.